top of page

 }

-Add 5 more numbers to the existing scheduled bulk campaign above
+Example to add 5 more numbers to the existing scheduled bulk campaign above with reference ID '1234567'

 {